AFC Percentile by Age Calculator (Antral Follicle Count)

 AFC Percentile by Age (Antral Follicle Count)

-Count from both ovaries on early-cycle ultrasound.
+Total 2–10 mm follicle count from both ovaries on an early-follicular ultrasound.

 How to use this calculator